thelordofpigeons/nantes_traffic_archiver/README.md

 This project contains a Python script (`fetch_traffic_snapshot.py`) designed to periodically fetch real-time traffic fluidity data for Nantes Métropole from their open data API.
 It retrieves all available records, saves them as timestamped CSV files in an `archive` directory, and logs its activity.

-This script serves as the data source provider for the separate [Nantes Traffic Analysis Project](https://github.com/thelordofpigeons/nantes-traffic-analysis). *(<- Ensure this link is correct!)*
+This script serves as the data source provider for the separate [Nantes Traffic Analysis Project](https://github.com/thelordofpigeons/nantes-traffic-analysis).

 ## Features